-If you're going to be in Paris for Passover (referred to as "Pesach" by most French Jews and the less-than-accurate "Pacques Juive" (Jewish Easter) by some others, Passover is joyously celebrated by thousands of Parisians each year.
-There are plenty of food shops and a few restaurants serving delicacies for Passover seders.
+Referred to as "Pesach" by most French Jews and the less-than-accurate "Pacques Juive" (Jewish Easter) by some others, Passover is joyously celebrated by thousands of Parisians each year.
+There are plenty of food shops and a few restaurants serving or selling delicacies ideal for annual seders.
 Here are some ideas of where to head for the festivities, which fall between Friday, April 19th through Saturday, April 27th in 2019.

 Celebrations in Paris: Group Festivities